Average rank of elliptic curves: Introduction

 \begin{enumerate}[\upshape (a)] \item $\underline{\Prob}(\dim \Sel_3 = s_3' = r_{3^\infty} = r = r_{\an} = 0)$ is positive. \item $\underline{\Prob}(\dim \Sel_3 = s_3' = r_{3^\infty} = 1)$ is positive. \end{enumerate} \end{theo}

-\begin{proof}[Sketch of proof] First one constructs a positive-density subset $\FF \subset \EE$ such that whenever $E \in \FF$, its $(-1)$-twist is in $\FF$ and has the opposite root number.
+\begin{proof}[Sketch of proof] Wong~\cite{Wong2001}*{\S 9} constructed a positive-density subset $\FF \subset \EE$ such that whenever $E \in \FF$, its $(-1)$-twist is in $\FF$ and has the opposite root number.
 By Example~\ref{E:torsion}, one can assume that $E(\Q)[3]=0$ for every $E \in \FF$.
 Then, by the sentence after Theorem~\ref{T:Dokchitser}, the parity of $\dim \Sel_3 = s_3'$ for $E \in \FF$ is equidistributed.
 Moreover, $\FF$ can be chosen so that Theorem~\ref{T:Skinner-Urban} applies to every $E \in \FF$, and so that the conclusion of Theorem~\ref{T:Sel3} holds for $\FF$.
 For large $X$, let $p_0$ be the proportion of curves in $\FF$ with $\dim \Sel_3 = 0$; define $p_1$ similarly.
 Our bound on the average of $\#\Sel_3$ yields

 This, with $p_0,p_1 \le 1/2 + o(1)$, implies $p_0 \ge 1/4 - o(1)$ and $p_1 \ge 5/12 - o(1)$.
 This proves the bounds for $\dim \Sel_3 = s_3'$.
 For $E \in \FF$, if $s_3'=0$, then $r_{3^\infty}=r=r_{\an}=0$ too by~\eqref{E:inequalities} and Theorem~\ref{T:Skinner-Urban}.
 If $s_3'=1$, then $r_{3^\infty}=1$ too since $s_3' - r_{3^\infty} \in 2\Z_{\ge 0}$. \end{proof}